 Overnight for two nights at the Gran Hotel in Cochabamba.
 (B/L/D)

 Today’s all-day journey takes us to the little-known and seldom-visited ruins of Inkallaqta, the most important Inka site in Bolivia.
 Surrounded by steep hills with flowing mountain streams and bordered by a lovely waterfall, the location of the city is stunning.
-Emperor Tupa Inka Yupanqui, the son of Pachacuti, founded this frontier outpost on the easternmost of the Inka Empire, most likely between 1463 and 1472.
+Emperor Tupa Inka Yupanqui, the son of Pachacuti, founded this frontier outpost on the easternmost edge of the Inka Empire, most likely between 1463 and 1472.
 It is an enormous complex made of stone with close to forty buildings and a defensive wall.
 (B/L/D)

 Board a morning flight to Sucre, Bolivia’s constitutional capital and location of the Supreme Court.
 Sucre, a UNESCO World Heritage Site, is a charming city with a wealth of historical architecture highlighted by beautiful white colonial buildings topped by red-tiled roofs and distinctive balconies hanging over the narrow streets.
-Home to a large indigenous population who maintain their traditional clothing and customs, we will visit the ASUR Indigenous Art and Textiles Museum to learn about each group’s distinctive dress.
+Home to a large Indigenous population who maintain their traditional clothing and customs, we will visit the ASUR Indigenous Art and Textiles Museum to learn about each group’s distinctive dress.

 Overnight for three nights at the Mi Pueblito Samary Hotel.
 (B/L/D)

-Our all-day tour takes us to Potosi, famed for its Cerro Rico, or ‘rich hill’.
+Our all-day tour takes us to Potosí, famed for its Cerro Rico, or ‘rich hill’.
 Besides plundering the gold of the Inkas in Peru and the Aztecs in Mexico, in 1544 the conquistadors discovered this mountain of ore and quickly turned it into the major supply of silver for Spain.
 It is estimated that 70,000 metric tons of silver were produced over a 400-year period.
 The population reached almost 200,000 in the silver boom times of the 17th century when the city was larger than London or Paris.
+At that time more than 86 churches were built, opulent homes were created to house the prosperous, water reservoirs were built to fulfill the growing population’s needs, and, in 1672, a mint was established to coin the silver.
+The city has been declared a UNESCO World Heritage Site in recognition of its rich history and the wealth of colonial mansions and religious buildings sitting picturesquely along its narrow streets.

 Here, we will see several important buildings.
 Begin with La Casa de la Moneda, the 18th-century mint constructed on the site where silver was extracted, to view its exhibits on gold and silver coins, modern artworks, and religious paintings.
 Dominated by two huge towers, the 16th-century cathedral is supported by massive columns and vaults.
 Among the many churches, San Benito Church is topped by spectacular Byzantine domes, and San Lorenzo Church contains elaborate Baroque carvings by 16th-century artisans.